 While RAG offers numerous benefits, there are still opportunities for improvement.
 Researchers are exploring ways to enhance RAG by combining it with other techniques.
 These include fine-tuning (RAFT) or the long context window (in combination with reranking).
 Another direction of research is expanding RAG capabilities by advancing data handling (including multimodal data), evaluation methodologies, and scalability.
 Finally, RAG is also affected by the new advances in optimizing LLMs to run locally on restricted devices (mobile, IoT), along with the emergence of the first on-device vector database.
 Now, RAG can be performed directly on your mobile device, prioritizing privacy, low latency, and offline capabilities.

-ObjectBox 4.0 is an on-device vector database allowing Android and Java developers to enhance their apps with local AI capabilities.
+ObjectBox 4.0 is the very first on-device, local vector database for Android and Java developers to enhance their apps with local AI capabilities (Edge AI).
 A vector database facilitates advanced vector data processing and analysis, such as measuring semantic similarities across different document types like images, audio files, and texts.
-A classic use case would be to enhance a Large Language Model (LLM), or a small language model (like e.g. the Phi-3), with your domain expertise, your proprietary knowledge, and / or your private data.
+A classic use case would be to enhance a Large Language Model (LLM), or a Small Language Model (SLM, like e.g. the Phi-3), with your domain expertise, your proprietary knowledge, and / or your private data.
 Combining the power of AI models with a specific knowledge base empowers high-quality, perfectly matching results a generic model simply cannot provide.
 This is called “retrieval-augmented generation” (RAG).
 Because ObjectBox works on-device, you can now do on-device RAG with data that never leaves the device and therefore stays 100% private.
 This is your chance to explore this technology on-device.

 Vector Search (Similarity Search)

-With this release it is possible to create a scalable vector index on floating point vector properties.
-It’s a very special index that uses an algorithm called HNSW.
+With this release, it is possible to create a scalable vector index on floating point vector properties.
+It’s a very special index that uses an algorithm called HNSW (Hierarchical Navigable Small World).
 It’s scalable because it can find relevant data within millions of entries in a matter of milliseconds.

 We pick up the example used in our vector search documentation.
 In short, we use cities with a location vector to perform proximity search.
 Here is the City entity and how to define a HNSW index on the location: